A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: Analysis of the Homogeneous Case

 Since $a_{ij}=a^{(0)}_{i(j-1)}$ for $i \in \{1,2,\cdots,N\}$ and $j \in \{2,3,\cdots,M\}$, the transition probability of going from state $a$ to $a^{(0)}$ is nonzero and can be obtained using \eqref{eq:tp>1}. \item At time $t+2$ we go from state $a^{(0)}$ to state $a^{(1)}$

 \end{itemize} Following this pattern of adding one $N$-tuple from state $b$ at each time step, we will reach state $b$ in $M$ time steps.
 In summary, choosing any initial state, we can reach any other state of the Markov chain in at most $M$ steps.
 Hence, the Markov chain is irreducible.
 Also, note that the period of the state with all zeros is one.
-Since all the states of an irreducible Markov chain have the same period, we obtain that this Markov chain is aperiodic. \end{IEEEproof}
+Since all the states of an irreducible Markov chain have the same period, we obtain that this Markov chain is aperiodic. \end{proof}

 We now have an explicit formula for the entries of the transition probability matrix $Q^{(M,N)}$.
 Since the time-invariant Markov chain $\{W_{t}\}_{t=1}^{\infty}$ is irreducible and aperiodic, it has a unique stationary distribution and it is ergodic.
-We next consider a few examples of this Markov process. \begin{example} \em{ Given a homogeneous $\IPCN(1,2)$ system with interaction matrix
+We next illustrate this Markov process via a simple example. \begin{example} \em{ Given a homogeneous $\IPCN(1,2)$ system with interaction matrix

 the stationary distribution for the transition probability matrix $Q^{(1,2)}$ is given by

 It is easy to see that $\pi = [\pi_{00}, \pi_{01},\pi_{10},\pi_{11}] $ satisfies the equation $ \pi Q^{(1,2)}=\pi$.
 We thus have \begin{itemize}\item $\lim\limits_{t \to \infty}P(Z_{1,t}=1)=\pi_{10}+\pi_{11}=\rho, \lim\limits_{t \to \infty}P(Z_{2,t}=1)=\pi_{01} + \pi_{11}=\rho$, \item $\lim\limits_{t \to \infty}P(Z_{1,t}=0)=\pi_{00} + \pi_{01}=\sigma, \lim\limits_{t \to \infty}P(Z_{2,t}=0)=\pi_{00} + \pi_{10}=\sigma$. \end{itemize} Also using \eqref{eq:homoU} with $M=1$, we have for $i=1,2$ that